Roadside hawk: Behavior and ecology

-Behavior and ecology

 Breeding

 The bulky stick nest is lined with leaves and placed near the top of a tree.
 The clutch of one or two eggs is incubated for around 37 days, beginning after the first egg is laid.

 Food and feeding

 The roadside hawk's diet consists mainly of insects, squamates, and small mammals, such as young common marmosets and similar small monkeys which are hunted quite often.
 It will also take small birds, but far less often than generalists such as the related but larger white-tailed hawk, or bird specialists like the more distantly related aplomado falcon.
 Mixed-species feeding flocks it encounters when hunting in open cerrado habitat are not particularly wary of it: they watch it lest the hawk come too close, but consider them hardly more of a threat than the diminutive American kestrel.